Fat Boys: Breakup

 However, the tastes of the listeners at that time had already changed.
-By taking part in the rap opera On and On, the group tried to regain its fame, but this only accelerated the breakup of the group.
+By taking part in the hip-hop opera On and On, the group tried to regain its fame, but this only accelerated the breakup of the group.
 Prince Markie Dee got fired from the group in 1990 to pursue solo interests., which included producing many early tracks for Mariah Carey and Mary J. Blige which included her debut single, "Real Love".
 In 1991, the remaining two members, Kool Rock-Ski and Buff Love, carried on as a duo trying to sign with Polygram Records but the label did not sign them.
-They signed with Atlanta, Georgia label Ichiban Records and they released Mack Daddy (1991) with the single Whip It On Me, The album did not make much success, but shortly thereafter, the group disbanded (until 2008).
+They signed with Atlanta, Georgia label Ichiban Records and they released Mack Daddy (1991) with the single "Whip It On Me".
+The album did not make much success, and shortly thereafter, the group disbanded (until 2008).
 In the 1992 feature film Boomerang, Chris Rock's character laments the breakup of the Fat Boys.
 He was later quoted by Jay-Z in his 2001 song the "Heart of the City (Ain't No Love)".

 Aftermath

-On December 10, 1995, Buff Love died of a heart attack during a bout with respiratory flu in Rosedale, Queens, New York.
+On December 10, 1995, Robinson died of a heart attack during a bout with respiratory flu in Rosedale, Queens, New York.
 He was 28 years old and reportedly weighed 450 lb.

 The surviving members of the Fat Boys launched its first official homepage, OriginalFatBoys.com, on November 5, 2008.
 According to the website, the Fat Boys recorded their first track in nearly two decades and had plans of doing a reality TV show in search of a new member.

-In March 2009, Kool Rock-Ski announced the launch of his official website, KoolRockSki.com.
+In March 2009, Kool Rock-Ski announced the launch of his official website, KoolRockSki.com (which is no longer up).
 His first solo project, the EP Party Time, was released on April 14, 2009.

 On October 18, 2010, the cable network TV One aired Unsung: The Story of The Fat Boys.
 It mentioned that the two surviving members reunited and were touring with Doug E. Fresh who was providing the beatboxing.
 There was no confirmation at the time as to whether he was the new third permanent member.
 The special was produced by the group's manager, Louis Gregory, publicly known as Uncle Louie.

 In August 2012, The Fat Boys were scheduled to perform at the 13th annual Gathering of the Juggalos in Cave-In-Rock, Illinois, but ultimately failed to appear.

 Prince Markie Dee died of a suspected heart attack on February 18, 2021, the day before his 53rd birthday; according to TMZ, Morales had gone to the hospital complaining of chest pains.
 It was determined a stent was needed to clear blockage in his heart, but Morales died before the stent could be inserted.

 Prince Markie Dee was a radio host who worked at WMIB-FM and WEDR-FM in Miami, Florida, as well as SiriusXM.
-Kool Rock-Ski is last known to have been residing in New York, and is the last surviving Fat Boy.
+The last surviving Fat Boy, Kool Rock-Ski, is last known to have been residing in New York.